How IoT is Transforming Property Management

 Written by: Parcel Pending

 The Internet of Things (IoT) is changing every facet of real estate including multifamily communities.
-Let’s take a deeper dive into how IoT technology is transforming property management and what the future of the multifamily housing industry could look like.
+Let’s take a deeper dive into how IoT device technology and other smart devices are transforming property management and what the future of the multifamily housing industry could look like.

-IoT Defined & Its Benefits to Multifamily Property Management
+IoT Solution Defined & Its Benefits to Multifamily Property Management

-The Internet of Things (IoT) describes the network of physical objects – “things – that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet.
-In fact, The number of IoT connected devices is expected to skyrocket to over 75 billion by 20251.
+The Internet of Things (IoT) describes the network of physical objects and smart devices– “things – that are embedded with IoT sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet (i.e., an IoT network).
+In fact, the number of IoT connected devices is expected to skyrocket to over 75 billion by 2025.1

-For property managers, the true benefits of adopting an IoT ecosystem approach for their real estate include:
+For property managers , the true benefits of implementing smart home digital transformation and adopting an IoT ecosystem approach for multifamily real estate include:

 - Improving the tenant experience